 George Michael’s Last Christmas.

 Otherwise, if you’ve got the money, and you don’t want to write the numbers on bits of paper, you can buy an all-you-need bingo starter kit here.
 Or use one of our Bingo Games just as a number generator.
-If you are new to Wink Bingo you can also enjoy the Free Bingo versions.

 HOW TO PLAY CHRISTMAS BINGO